-This has happened to me in the past, and most of the time it’s typically at the end of the wash where it becomes more difficult to generate suds.
+At the end of the wash, it becomes more difficult to generate suds, especially on large vehicles.
 This is partly due to the dirt already in the bucket.

 Without proper lubrication, dirt simply won’t be carried away when you graze a wash mitt over a dirty panel of your car.

 One of the most frustrating reasons why your vehicle may still look dirty (even using a good wash technique) is often due to hard water.
 Hard water spots, or basically dried impurities found in water like calcium or magnesium, can sometimes appear to be a powdery-white color if severe.

 Once dry, these spots aren’t always to easiest to remove.
 This is why so many people discuss using air dryers, or towels to remove water beads before they have a chance to dry.

 Fortunately, there are a few things you can do if you suspect this is the root cause of your car appearing dirty.
 One of them is by using a portable water deionizer to remove these substances.